 No. However, the residence halls do have vending machines.
 If you have medicine or other health-related items that need to be refrigerated, please indicate this in the special needs section during registration, or notify us prior to arriving on campus.
 Special arrangements can easily be made if we receive advance notice.

-If individuals need to cancel, a request for a full refund must be made in writing no later than 5:00 pm on April 21, 2017.
+If individuals need to cancel, a request for a full refund must be made in writing no later than 5:00 pm on April 17, 2020, and will result in a $50 fee.
 We are unable to issue any refunds after this date since we have already incurred the majority of the expenses for Grandparents University.
 As a self-funded program, we cannot use public university dollars, and therefore late refunds are not possible.
 Please consider this carefully when registering.

 Many of the costs associated with the program are incurred prior to the event.